Submarines in the Royal Danish Navy

+Submarines in the Royal Danish Navy were introduced in 1909, with various models in service all the way up to 2004.
+Danish submarines had been operated through many developments in submarine technology, and in the 21st century was operating three submarines.
+Conventionally powered submarines were operated, including a unique littoral submarine used in shallower coastal waters.
+Overall, the Navy relied on the submarines of NATO partners in the region and its other naval assets to achieve a cost saving.
+After twenty years, with the replacement of Thetis-class patrol frigate and rising defense budgets, discussion are occurring to bring back this weapon systems as part of its overall naval structure.
+Without submarines, other Naval assets such as ASW helicopters and naval assets fill in the defense picture.
+Not operating submarines did not mean an end to concerns about ASW defense.

 The Danish submarine programme lasted from the year 1909 until the surprising suspension of the programme in the year 2004.
 Danish submarines programme included several different classes of submarines throughout the programme's lifespan.
 The Royal Danish Navy also participated in a joint-development by Denmark, Norway and Sweden of the Viking-Class submarine, to be built by the Viking Corporation.
 However, when the Danish submarine programme was suspended in 2004, the Viking-project was cancelled.
-Reasons for abandonment of the Danish submarine programme remain unclear, however, in recent years there has been debate on the restart of the submarine programme due to changing geopolitical environments in the Arctic.
+Reasons for abandonment of the Danish submarine programme remain unclear, however, in recent years there has been debate on the restart of the submarine programme due to changing geopolitical environments, such as in the Arctic.

+The Danish submarine fleet has a storied history, and one of the moments of battle was during WW2, when the fleet was scuttled in 1943 to prevent it falling into the hands of the Nazi regime that had taken over much of Europe at that time.

 History

-The Danish submarine programmes was started in the year 1909 with the submarine HDMS Dykkeren.
+Danish submarines for naval use started in the year 1909, with the submarine HDMS Dykkeren.
 Dykkeren, however, collided with the Norwegian Steamer VESLA on October 9, 1916, and was consequently sunk.
 What followed was 95 years of different submarine-classes serving in the Royal Danish Navy.